Alphathur/studygo/README.md

 # studygo
-Golang code and web examples for beginners
+Golang codes and web examples for beginners